Andygmb/Battlefield-Portal-Helper/README.md

 * Prefill eventplayer into blocks in event player slots when in event player sections
 * Make eventplayer/eventotherplayer/eventteam blocks a dropdown instead of seperate blocks
 * Save subroutine blocks if they are called in another block
+* Subroutine for creating n amount of items in an array using SetVariableAtIndex